-Because you consume the entire ground leaf rather than steeping and discarding it, matcha delivers more caffeine per gram of tea leaf than any other brewing method.
+Because you consume the entire ground leaf rather than steeping and discarding it, Matcha Otome delivers more caffeine per gram of tea leaf than any other brewing method.
 However, the typical serving size (2 g) keeps total caffeine moderate compared to a full cup of brewed coffee.

 | Factor | Matcha | Drip Coffee | Espresso |